 Sage is a herb that seems to keep it's scent longer than many other herbs.
 If you do find that you have extra sage in your stash, try using it for the footbath, as it's still great for this purpose after it becomes too old for cooking with.

 If you are looking for that tingly, refreshing feeling in a footbath, then thyme is your go-to herb.
 Fragrant and soothing, thyme will refresh your tired feet.
 Try using it fresh or dry, and remember, thyme is one of those herbs that keeps it scent well.
 Don't be afraid to use that old thyme you are hesitant to use in your latest pot roast recipe.

 Sweet marjoram is perfect for a soothing foot bath.
 The heady scent will refresh your feet and refresh your senses at the same time.
 Add some sea salt to the water and sprinkle in your sweet marjoram.
 This is a great pick me up after standing on your feet all day.Continue to 5 of 6 below.

 For a herb with such a rich history in herbal healing, lovage certainly needs some more kudos.
 It will be one of your favorite herbs, once you try it in this foot bath mix.
 Used in soothing foot bath recipes, lovage is an impressive addition.

 06 of 06

-Use 4 Tablespoons of cider vinegar in your footbath, to help balance the PH and combat itchy skin problems.
-Vinegar is a true must have for pampering and overall foot health.
+Use four tablespoons of cider vinegar in your footbath, to help balance the pH and combat itchy skin problems.
+Vinegar is a true must-have for pampering and overall foot health.
 Don't worry, the scent won't linger after it dries on the skin.
-For more information on how important cider vinegar is to our natural health, check out: Apple Cider Vinegar